GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/05.041-050/02.New-Every-Morning/docs.md

 ---
+title: |
-title: 42.
-New Every Morning
+    042. New Every Morning - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 042.
+New Every Morning.
+New every morning is the love  Our wakening and uprising prove;  Through sleep and darkness safely brought,  Restored to life, and power, and thought.
+    keywords:  |
-    keywords: Church Hymnal, New Every Morning, New every morning is the love,
+        Church Hymnal 1941, adventhymnals, advent hymnals, New Every Morning, New every morning is the love.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 42. NEW EVERY MORNING
+## 042. NEW EVERY MORNING
+####  Church Hymnal 1941,

 ```txt

 1.
 New every morning is the love
 Our wakening and uprising prove;